 </cfoutput>

-You can use this particular method to transfer any variable obtained by Javascript to ColdFusion as long as you have the user first hit a landing page.
+You can use this method to transfer any variable obtained by Javascript to ColdFusion as long as the user first hits a landing page.

 I may write other articles using other methods, such as Ajax, in the future.